Constitution of the Yale College Democrats

 3) In lieu of the procedures outlined in Subsection I.3.B, elections for the Executive Board will henceforth be administered as follows:

-A. Elections for the Executive Board shall employ a rank-choice, instant-runoff voting system that allows members to list their first-, second- and third-choice candidates for each position.
+A. Elections for the Executive Board shall employ a rank-choice, instant-runoff voting system that allows members to list all of their choices for candidate for each position.
 Members designated in accordance with Subsection I.3.F shall determine the winner of the election by—

 i. administering a vote count of all voters' first-choice candidates—